Raimkul Malakhbekov: Biography

 Although born and brought up in Tajikistan, Balzanov left after a civil war engulfed Tajikistan and his grandfather's name, noble status and part of property were rehabilitated.
 His grandfather is said to have been from a noble family, had high military rank, and numerous honors for his heroism in World War I, who was subjected to repression and expulsion to Kangurt of Tajikistan, where Balzanov was born.

-In 1993, at the age of 19 Malakhbekov also left his home country- Tajikistan that was devastated from civil war for Russia to seek better opportunities.
-Initially, he settled in Moscow, but after reconnecting with his former trainer Balzanov he moved to Elista and restarted his boxing career.
-The right mixture of his unique physical conditioning, hard work and determination was noticed by his trainer promised a bright boxing career.
+In 1993, at the age of 19 Malakhbekov left a Tajikistan devastated by civil war for Russia to seek better opportunities.
+Initially, he settled in Moscow, but after reconnecting with his former trainer Balzanov he moved to Elista and resumed his boxing career.
+The right mixture of his unique physical conditioning, hard work and determination noticed by his trainer promised a bright boxing career.

 Boxing Career and achievements

 In his boxing career Malakhbekov won two Olympic medals in the Men's Bantamweight (54 kg) category.
 He also won the title at the World Amateur Boxing Championships in 1995 and 1997, and the European title in 1993 in Bursa, Turkey and 2002 in Perm, Russia.
 During his boxing career he has won seven times the Russian National Championships and numerous other tournaments.
 He was also among the winners of the 1998 Goodwill Games in New York USA.